 How is all this allowed?
 To put things into perspective for you, here’s a few noteworthy facts on store-bought beauty products:

-• The regulation of cosmetic and personal-care products are slim; only an easy approval process exists in order for a product to be approved for commercial use.
+- The regulation of cosmetic and personal-care products is slim.
+Only an easy approval process exists in order for a product to be approved for commercial use.

-• Most store-bought skin care ingredient labels can be downright scary!
-There are thousands of chemicals in your products − and make no mistake about it, they are usually being directly absorbed into your body.
-There is little government review or approval because the skin care industry is highly unregulated even in the U.S.
+- Most store-bought skin care ingredient labels can be downright scary!
+There are thousands of chemicals in your products, and make no mistake about it, they are usually directly absorbed into your body.
+There is little government review or approval because the skin care industry is highly unregulated, even in the U.S.

-- The majority of skin care and beauty products, including cleaners, lotions and scrubs, use inorganic compounds and petroleum-based gels as their foundation.
+- The majority of skin care and beauty products, including cleaners, moisturizers, anti-aging serums and scrubs, use inorganic compounds and petroleum-based gels as their foundation.
 Mineral oils are not naturally harvested from plants.
 When an ingredient is made with chemicals, it actually clogs your pores.
 Your skin loses its natural ability to expel toxins, which leads to increased acne and signs of aging.

-• A few harmful chemicals that are used in store-bought washes, scrubs and lotions include dangerous parabens (used for preservation), synthetic colors (derived from petroleum or coal tar sources), fragrance (which is associated with allergies and respiratory distress), toluene (which is also used to dissolve paint), and Sodium Lauryl Sulfate or SLS (which can cause kidney and respiratory damage).
-And these are just a few of the harsh ingredients!
-It’s why a seemingly simple shampoo can really harm you.
-If the goal if using these products is to look and feel beautiful, then obviously this is a big problem.
+- A few harmful chemicals that are used in store-bought products include parabens (used for preservation), synthetic colors (derived from petroleum or coal tar sources), fragrance (which is associated with allergies and respiratory distress), toluene (which is also used to dissolve paint) and sodium lauryl sulfate (which can cause kidney and respiratory damage).

-• Putting chemicals on your body will limit your skin’s natural healing processes.
-Your body’s immune system, the health of your eyes, and your respiratory system can be damaged by unhealthy chemicals and additives.
+- Putting chemicals on your body limits your skin’s natural healing processes.
+Your body’s immune system, the health of your eyes and your respiratory system can be damaged by unhealthy chemicals and additives.
 Also, many of these chemicals are skin irritants, leading to red, dry, flaky skin.